Treato: History

 Treato commenced commercial offering availability in 2011 with offices in New York City and Princeton, New Jersey.
 It shut down in August, 2018 as it was unable to secure sufficient funding or get an acquisition offer, and remains in a state of insolvency.

 Products and services

-Treato offers health data asset products and IQ services to pharmaceutical companies, healthcare marketing/advertising agencies, and other healthcare organizations.
-The company's social online portal serves as a platform where users can search for information about medications, health conditions and medical treatments.
+Treato offered health data asset products and IQ services to pharmaceutical companies, healthcare marketing/advertising agencies, and other healthcare organizations.
+The company's social online portal served as a platform where users could search for information about medications, health conditions and medical treatments.